 Ravana and Rama

-The 29th Raghuvanshi king Anaranya was killed by Ravana.
-Anaranya cursed Ravana that one day one king of the Ikshvaku lineage would kill Ravana and Sri Rama killed Ravana.
 After the abduction of Sita and repeated attempts to seek her release in the most peaceful manner, which were rejected by Ravana, the war took place which resulted in the demise of Ravana and his sons.
+The epic war is well described in Lanka Kanda of Valmiki Ramayana.

 Cause of Ravana’s death

 Many believe that it was Vibhishana who betrayed his own brother Ravana and became the reason for the latter’s death.
-However, as per legends, it was Mandodari who was unaware of how indirectly she became a part of the treachery that led to her husband’s death by the hands of Lord Ram.
+However, as per legends, it was Mandodari who was unaware of how indirectly she became a part of the treachery that led to her husband’s death at the hands of Lord Ram.

 Vibhishana Meet Lord Rama